 Environmental crime is vastly expanding and increasingly endangering not only wildlife populations but entire ecosystems, sustainable livelihoods and revenue streams to governments.
 The value of environmental crime is 26% larger than previous estimates, at $91-258 billion today compared to $70-213 billion in 2014, according to a report published by the United Nations Environment Programme (UNEP) and INTERPOL on 4 June 2016.
-The report reveals that this new area of criminality has diversified and skyrocketed to become the world’s fourth largest crime sector in a few decades, growing at 2-3 times the pace of the global economy.
+The report reveals that this new area of criminality has diversified and skyrocketed to become the world’s fourth largest crime sector in a few decades, after drug trafficking, counterfeit crimes and human trafficking, growing at 2-3 times the pace of the global economy.
 The Rise of Environmental Crime

 finds that weak laws and poorly funded security forces are enabling international criminal networks and armed rebels to profit from a trade that fuels conflicts, devastates ecosystems, is threatening species with extinction and has far-reaching impacts and threats to human security andsustainable development.